littlezigy/zilliqa-payment-widget/README.md

 <br>

 ## Example
-Here's a sample page with the widget installed
+Here's sample code with the widget installed

 ```
 <html>